San Francisco BOTOX®/Dysport®

 It used to be thought that facial aging was all about gravity and its downward pull on the skin and muscles of the face.
-But it turns out that this is not exactly true.
-Facial aging is also about volume loss, which is why fillers have completely changed how plastic surgeons approach facial rejuvenation.
+As it turns out, that’s not exactly true.
+Facial aging is also about volume loss which is why fillers have completely changed how plastic surgeons approach facial rejuvenation.
 As we age, our face naturally begins to lose fat in areas such as the temples, the cheeks, around the eyes, the lips, and around the mouth.
-Facial fillers, typically composed of hyaluronic acid which is a natural forming substance in our bodies, can “pump up the volume,” plumping up fine lines and wrinkles, and providing a temporary “lift” to areas such as the cheeks and mid-face.
-Patients with subtle asymmetries on their noses can even be treated with fillers for a less permanent non-surgical rhinoplasty.
+Facial fillers, typically composed of hyaluronic acid which is a natural forming substance in our bodies, can “pump up the volume”, plumping up fine lines and wrinkles, and providing a temporary “lift” to areas such as the cheeks and mid-face.* Patients with subtle asymmetries on their noses can even be treated with fillers for a non-surgical rhinoplasty.*

 One of the most confusing things about fillers is knowing which filler is right not just for you, but also for which specific area of your face.
 Dr. David Sieber teaches courses on filler injection technique and safety to other practitioners so he has extensive, advanced training in all of the latest fillers, and he brings this knowledge to every patient that he sees.
 Each year, the FDA approves new fillers for use in the United States.
 With so many fillers already on the market, the best way to think about them is to divide them into three distinct categories: